 Also, CaseLaw Analyser will use a specifically designed CaseRank algorithm, meaning that the decisions that are the most often referenced, will appear first (like Google’s PageRank).
 This gives the user an indication of which cases are the most important: the primary caselaw.

 Commenting and bookmarking

-Caselaw Analyser will also allow you to bookmark relevant cases, but it goes beyond that: you can highlight relevant paragraphs, and add your commentary and casenotes too.
+Caselaw Analyser allows you also to bookmark relevant cases, but it goes beyond that: you can highlight relevant paragraphs, and add your commentary and casenotes too.
 You can add a keyword to each comment, which can be the name of the client you’re working for, or of your research project.
 Caselaw Analyser allows you to browse your bookmarks and annotations, and even export them to Word documents, including the correct legal citations.
-This will save valuable time for overworked human rights lawyers.
+This saves valuable time for overworked human rights lawyers.

 Social features: collaborate on legal research

 In future iterations, Caselaw Analyser will allow users to form private groups.
 For example, the lawyers from the same NGO can form a group, or the students and professors from the same LLM degree program can form a group.
 This will allow them to share their research, their commentary, and learn collaboratively.
 Research for one case can be easily stored for another.

 Our technology partner for Caselaw Analyser is KETSE.com, based in Chisinau, Moldova.
 KETSE.com specializes in architecture of text-based information systems and has ten years experience in designing document storage and knowledge management solutions.